Are you looking for tips on how to keep a clean house while homeschooling?

 5. Make beds before breakfast every morning & tidy bedrooms

-Instead I wander back into the bedroom before breakfast to make the beds and do a quick tidy.
+Instead, I wander back into the bedroom before breakfast to make the beds and do a quick tidy.
+Made beds help to keep the house clean!

 6. Give kids consistent daily chores

-One kid may tidy the bathroom, another sweeps and vacuums, and a third takes out the trash.
+One kid may tidy the bathroom, another child vacuums, while a third takes out the trash.
 They know what needs to be done, and they get fast at doing it!

 All I have to do is say, “Chore time!” and the kids dash off to get their chores done.